 At period end the Corporation held nine mortgages in various stages of the foreclosure process.
-Properties of three mortgages are listed for judicial sale while the property of one additional mortgage is expected to be listed for Judicial sale within the next three months.
+Properties of three mortgages are listed for judicial sale.
+Subsequent to period end one property in judicial sale has sold with an August 15, 2019 possession date.
+One additional mortgage is expected to be listed for Judicial sale within the next three months.

-The Corporation continues to seek options to manage two large loans which exist within the mortgage portfolio.
+The Corporation continues to manage two large loans which exist within the mortgage portfolio.
 The Corporation is not in priority position and payments are in arrears.
 The delay in realization of the mortgages coupled with the continuing soft market resulted in the Corporation increasing Loan Loss Provisions on these mortgages to the full extent of the loans in the prior year.
-The Board and Management continue to take strides in an attempt to mitigate the losses of the Corporation and thereby improve the financial condition of the Corporation.